Shmoop: A Funny Name with Some Serious Opportunity

 Other Services Provided by Shmoop

 In May of this year, Shmoop launched “Shmoop Careers” on their site.
 This section is designed to help people choose a career path or understand what is involved in a specific career.
 Whether you want to be an actuary, an air traffic controller or an embalmer, Shmoop gives you everything you need to know about these jobs.
 They will explain what your typical day working in a specific career might be like, what the salary range is, what you would need in terms of qualifications and much more.
 It is a brief, but in-depth synopsis of a career and what you can expect to get out of it.
-They will be continuing to update the list of jobs as well since this section was just launched a few weeks ago and there are an innumerable amount of jobs that need to be added.
+They continue to update the list of Shmoop jobs — so always come back and see what they have open.

 Is Working for Shmoop a Legitimate Work-from-Home Opportunity?